-The winch brakes of a launching appliance shall be of sufficient strength to with-1.6. stand:
+I.6.
+The winch brakes of a launching appliance shall be of sufficient strength to withstand:

-A static test with a proof load of not less than 1.5 times the maximum working load; and .1
+.1 A static test with a proof load of not less than 1.5 times the maximum working load; and

 .2 A dynamic test with a proof load of not less than 1.1 times the maximum working load at maximum lowering speed.